Skylude/django-rest-framework-signature/README.md

 ### API_PERMISSION_MODEL
 This is the model that is used to restrict and grant access to each individual endpoint in your API.
 This has the following required fields on the model:

+### API_REQUEST_PERMISSION_MODEL
+This is the model that is used to restrict and grant access to each individual endpoint with specific request variables.
+This has the following required fields on the model:
+* api_key: ForeignKey field to the APPLICATION_DOCUMENT setting
+* api_endpoint: ForeignKey field to the ApiEndpoint model defined in relational.py
+* request_key: CharField containing the key in the request.data dictionary that you want to restrict access on
+* request_value: CharField containing the value in the request_key that you watn to restrict access on

 ### DB_SETTINGS